LoremakerEgg/recipe-collection-app/README.md

 1. Navigate to the repo in a terminal of your choice.
 2. run 'npm install'
+3. run 'npx prisma generate'
-3. run 'npm run dev' to start server
+4. run 'npm run dev' to start server
-4. You can open the app on the localhost adress provided in the terminal window.
+5. You can open the app on the localhost adress provided in the terminal window.

 From Github repo:

 1. Clone GitHub repo https://github.com/LoremakerEgg/recipe-collection-app
 2. Navigate to the repo in a terminal of your choice.
 3. run 'npm install'
+4. run 'npx prisma generate'
-4. run 'npm run dev' to start server
+5. run 'npm run dev' to start server
-5. You can open the app on the localhost adress provided in the terminal window.
+6. You can open the app on the localhost adress provided in the terminal window.

 Description of your project